-- The myelencephalon is commonly called the medulla; it is composed of major ascending and descending tracts and a network of small nuclei involved in sleep, attention, muscle tone, cardiac function, and respiration. - The core network of nuclei is the reticular formation; the reticular formation also composes the core of the hindbrain and midbrain.
+- a.
+Myelencephalon (see Figure 3.20 in Biopsychology) - The myelencephalon is commonly called the medulla; it is composed of major ascending and descending tracts and a network of small nuclei involved in sleep, attention, muscle tone, cardiac function, and respiration. - The core network of nuclei is the reticular formation; the reticular formation also composes the core of the hindbrain and midbrain.
 It is thought to be an arousal system and is sometimes called the reticular activating system (reticulum means "little net"). - b.
-Metencephalon (see Figure 3.19 in Biopsychology)
+Metencephalon (see Figure 3.20 in Biopsychology) - The metencephalon has two parts: the cerebellum (little brain) and pons (bridge). - The cerebellum has both sensorimotor and cognitive functions.
+The pons is visible as a swelling on the inferior surface and also contains the reticular formation.